jonyzhang2023/awesome-humanoid-learning/README.md

 Given the similarities between the locomotion of humanoid robots and bipedal robots, we have included some works on bipedal locomotion for reference.

+In recent research, I have noticed an increasing convergence between humanoid robotics and physics-based animation.
+I believe this is a highly promising direction for the development of humanoid robots.
+Therefore, I will be updating this repository with animation works that I find beneficial for humanoid robotics.

 ## Robot models

 ### Bipeds